pulpgrinder/sic-transit/README.md

 #### fadeInFrom/fadeOutTo

-There are six of these, two each for white, black, and gray.
+There are six of these, a fadeIn and a fadeOut each for white, black, and gray.

 ```javascript
 // Move "#slide2" to the top of the stack and gradually fade it in from a solid black background panel.